namag-ai/netflix-analysis-tableau/README.md

 # Netflix-Data-Analysis

 ## Description:
 Welcome to the Netflix Data Analysis and Visualization project repository!
-In this project, we delve into the extensive dataset provided by Netflix to uncover insights into viewer behavior, content preferences, and global trends in streaming entertainment.
-Leveraging the power of Tableau, we present a comprehensive exploration of Netflix's vast library of movies and TV shows, shedding light on various aspects of the streaming landscape.
+In this project, I delve into the extensive dataset provided by Netflix to uncover insights into viewer behavior, content preferences, and global trends in streaming entertainment.
+Leveraging the power of Tableau, I present a comprehensive exploration of Netflix's vast library of movies and TV shows, shedding light on various aspects of the streaming landscape.

 ## Key Features:
 - Interactive Visualizations: Dive into interactive Tableau dashboards showcasing insightful visualizations of Netflix data.
 Explore trends in viewer ratings, genre preferences, release years, and more through dynamic charts and graphs.